"Call of Duty: Black Ops – Zombies": 10 Tranzit Tips for Beginners

 The crawler will die if nobody is in its area.
-If you don't want the round to start someone will hav to be the designated crawler babysitter.
+If you don't want the round to start someone will have to be the designated crawler babysitter.
 Babysitting a crawler is not very efficient.
 The babysitter will have to wait for relief in order to complete their own tasks.
-In comparison, a walker will continue to re-spawn if there are not any players in the area.
-Be cautious though, if the walker is damaged it could have the same fate as the crawler.
+In comparison, a walker will continue to re-spawn if there are no players in the area.
+Be cautious, though, if the walker is damaged, it could have the same fate as the crawler.

 9. Use a Wall Weapon